tonybaloney/llm-dotnet/README.md

 Check the plugin documentation if you want to use API keys in environment variables.

+There is a `key` command but it doesn't work for all plugins.

 ## Adding extra models

 This app is bundled with openrouter.
 There are plugins for hundreds of different models, including ones which run on your machine.